-Our annual celebration of Merseyside writer Malcolm Lowry (Under the Volcano) returns with an afternoon of talks and discussions at Bluecoat.
-These focus on different aspects of his life and work, including his conflicted sexuality, the sense of place in his writing, and how it anticipates the cut-up technique of American beat writer, William Burroughs.
+Our annual celebration of Merseyside writer Malcolm Lowry (Under the Volcano) returned with an afternoon of talks and discussions at Bluecoat.
+Conversation focused on different aspects of his life and work, including his conflicted sexuality, the sense of place in his writing, and how it anticipates the cut-up technique of American beat writer, William Burroughs.

-Presentations include one on a new research project exploring Lowry’s love of the natural world and sea voyages in relation to current environmental concerns, and another on Lowry and the Bossa Nova.
+Presentations included one on a new research project exploring Lowry’s love of the natural world and sea voyages in relation to current environmental concerns, and another on Lowry and the Bossa Nova.

-An ‘Open Malc’ invites the audience to pay tribute to New Brighton’s finest writer.
+An ‘Open Malc’ invited the audience to pay tribute to New Brighton’s finest writer.

-Bryan Biggs, Ailsa Cox and Helen Tookey introduce the event with an update since the last Lowry Lounge, held in 2019.
-This includes Letter from Cuernavaca, a report on last year’s online Malcolm Lowry Colloquium organised by Alberto Rebollo in Mexico, and the publication in 2020 of Malcolm Lowry: Remaking the Voyage (Liverpool University Press), the first collection of essays to focus on the publication of Lowry’s ‘lost’ novel, In Ballast to the White Sea.
+Bryan Biggs, Ailsa Cox and Helen Tookey introduced the event with an update since the last Lowry Lounge, held in 2019.
+This includes Letter from Cuernavaca, a report on 2020's online Malcolm Lowry Colloquium organised by Alberto Rebollo in Mexico, and the publication of Malcolm Lowry: Remaking the Voyage (Liverpool University Press), the first collection of essays to focus on the publication of Lowry’s ‘lost’ novel, In Ballast to the White Sea.

 Alan Dunn and Rob Keith - Lowry: Hear Us / Through The Panama